directus-labs/awesome-directus/README.md

 If you're using Directus in an open source project, you're very welcome to link this project here.

-- [Official Examples](https://github.com/directus/examples) - Integration Examples with Directus.
+- [Official Examples](https://github.com/directus/examples) - Integration examples with Directus.

 ## Contributing